Project Header Image

 5

 Various developments are currently taking place.
-The four pilot cities are busy finalising their pilot action planning and will start implementing soon, stakeholder workshops are currently taking place in Hajdúböszörmény, Maribor and Weiz.
-And next year, the development of the local heat-health action plan will be starting.
+The four pilot cities are busy implementing their pilot actions and starting to draft heat-health action plans.
+Furthermore, warning systems and local steering groups are going to be established.
 Look out for local actions in your city!

 News